jky01/RCAutoPilot/README.md

    ```

    If you encounter an error about `donkey-generated-track-v0` not being found,
-   make sure the `gym-donkeycar` package is installed (the setup script installs
+   ensure the `gym-donkeycar` package is available.
+The provided scripts add it
-   it automatically) or run training via `./start_training.sh` which adds the
+   to the `PYTHONPATH` and the transformer example imports it automatically so
-   package to the `PYTHONPATH`.
+   environments are registered.